GENIVI/navigation-application/test/html-based-panel/README.md

-Preliminary code for testing the implementation of a set of navigation Web API based on GENIVI API Technology used: nodejs

-To get a given version of nodejs (e.g. 0.12): curl -sL https://deb.nodesource.com/setup_0.12 | sudo -E bash sudo apt-get install -y nodejs
-NB: not supported by my trusty :-(

-For the time being, version is v0.10.25: sudo apt-get install nodejs npm npm install -g node-gyp
+# HTML based interface to test the FSA

+## Synopsis
+This folder contains the HTML version of the test panel

+##Tested targets
+Desktop: Tested under Ubuntu 16.04 LTS 64 bits

+## Prerequisites
+nodejs version is v4.2.6

+Some additional modules are required for nodejs: npm install http url fs path socket.io gcontext python-shell enum

+## How to build
-To build the c++ add-on in C++ and install the module localy for nodejs: cd ./node-cpp-lbs-modules npm build . npm pack cd .. npm install node-cpp-lbs-modules/node-cpp-lbs-modules-0.1.0.tgz
+To build the c++ add-on in C++ and install the module localy for nodejs: cd ./node-cpp-lbs-modules make cd .. npm install node-cpp-lbs-modules/node-cpp-lbs-modules-0.1.0.tgz

-To test:
-Intall additional modules for nodejs: npm install http url fs path socket.io gcontext python-shell enum
+## How to test
 Run the server:

 nodejs server.js

 In your browser open the file ./index.html

-Annex:
-To debug the C++ add-on:
-cd ./node-cpp-lbs-modules
-node-gyp configure --debug
-node-gyp build --debug
-npm pack
-cd ..
-npm install node-cpp-lbs-modules/node-cpp-lbs-modules-0.1.0.tgz
-To see where the issue is in the js file: nodejs debug server.js
-To debug the c++ addon:
-gdb --args /usr/bin/nodejs server.js